aksommerville/fullmoon4/README.md

 ## TODO Platform and tooling, should complete before diving into full maps

-- [ ] Track travel.
+- [x] Track travel.
 Use for crow guidance, and report coverage at the end.
 Flag maps eg border as "not participating in coverage".
 - - Or use a "set gsbit" map command, for selected maps only?
 Coverage reporting is not a big priority.
+- - No travel record: If we did record that, we would also need to persist it.
+Would be kind of heavy.
+Prefer gsbit.
+- - `callback ev:LOADED cb:set_gsbit_00xx 12` bits 0..255.
+We can add another callback, for each further block of 256 bits.
 - [ ] UI for saved game management.
 And everything else re saved games.
 - [ ] Data editor improvements.
 - - [ ] Home page